dodona-edu/dodona-edu.github.io/en/news/2020-09-16-4-release-notes/README.md

 ## Dodona 4.0 - 2020-09-16

-Dodona 4.0 is a big release and contains a log of changes under the hood.
-Next to those, there are several important user facing features.
+Dodona 4.0 is a big release and contains a lot of changes under the hood.
+Next to those, there are several important user-facing features.

 ### LTI support
 We added support for LTI to make it easier to integrate Dodona in existing learning environments.
 This is used for our collaboration with [i-Learn](https://www.i-learn.vlaanderen/en) and for integration with the UGent learning environment Ufora.
 For more information about the Ufora integration, see [this guide](/en/guides/teachers/ufora).